-A noise snaps my eyes open, the moon is creating the smallest glow into the room.
-I look up to the inch-thick crack in the wall.
-The chains around my wrists clink against the floor as my back scrapes against the ragged stone.
+A noise snaps my eyes open, the moon creating the smallest glow into the dark, soul despairing room.
+My eyes trail up to the inch-thick crack in the wall.
+The moon, the tiniest slither of the moon stares back.
+The chains around my wrists clink against the floor as my raw, sore back scrapes against the ragged stone.

 No-one was coming to save me, no-one knew where I was.

 Burying my head into my grubby knees, I think of home.
 It’s been my only solace for the last four months.

 Four months ago I was a princess... no, I am a princess, that will never change.

 I’m a princess.
 I’m a princess.
 I’m a princess...
 Although I don’t feel like one.
 With my clothes hanging ragged around my frame, my stomach grumbling and chained to the rough rock.
 The dirt and grime clinging to my skin as if a reminder I’ve been forced to live in my own filth.

 I think back to when my life was normal; my mother fussing that we all eat enough.
 My older brother usually cramming anything in his mouth to get away.
 My father eating breakfast like he does every morning before heading to do his duties.